-Glorious Galapagos
+A Galapagos Cruise: Discovering Wildlife

 On the island of Punta Pitt our cameras clicked furiously as lethargic sea lions flopped nonchalantly on the beach and all three local species of booby (blue-footed, red-footed and Nazca) revealed themselves during a circular walk.

+On the island of Punta Pitt our cameras clicked furiously as lethargic sea lions flopped nonchalantly on the beach and all three local species of booby (blue-footed, red-footed and Nazca) revealed themselves during a circular walk.
 Santa Fé Island and South Plaza both duly delivered their remarkable land iguanas, cactus forests, and birdlife such as swallow-tailed gulls, great frigates and cliff-nesting shearwaters.

-With “Attenborough moments” like these waiting at every turn, it’s no surprise that Galapagos cruises are bucket-list gold.
+With “Attenborough moments” like these waiting at every turn, it’s no surprise that a Galapagos cruise is bucket-list gold.

 The 19 main islands of the Galapagos are strung out near the Equator, around 1,000 miles off the Ecuador’s Pacific coast.
 Only four of the islands – Santa Cruz, San Cristobal, Isabela and Floreana – are inhabited, and as 97 per cent of the area lies protected within the Galapagos National Park, a cruise is the best way to see as much as possible in the brief time available.